tea7010/MyLearning/english/writing.md

 * I am becoming to be into camping.
 Since I bought a swag for secondary bed for guests, I cannot stop browsing gears to buy for family camp.
 The good excuses to buy camp items is that I would also use them in balcony.
 * I’m getting into camping.
 Since I bought a swag as a secondary bed for guests, I can’t stop browsing gear for family camping.
 A good excuse to buy camping items is that I can also use them on the balcony.

+* I didn't know that my headset could recall to the last call I got on my phone.
+The annoying thing is the action is triggered by long pushing on play button where located very easily mish pushed.
+I unawarely called to childcare and my wife due to this.
+I need to be careful and make sure that the power of headset is off when I remove them from my head.
+* I didn’t know that my headset could redial the last call I received on my phone.
+The annoying thing is that this action is triggered by long-pressing the play button, which is easy to press by mistake.
+I accidentally called the childcare center and my wife because of this.
+I need to be careful and make sure to turn off the headset when I take it off.